larskuhtz/MoCS/README.md

 Currently I am not actively developing MoCS.
 I release the source code as

--   a reference for the corresponding paper[^1],
+-   a reference for the corresponding paper [1],
 -   an inspiration for any related projects, and
 -   a starting point if someone want's to pick up MoCS and continue development.

-[^1]: [Bernd Finkbeiner and Lars Kuhtz.
+[1]: [Bernd Finkbeiner and Lars Kuhtz.
 Monitor Circuits for LTL with Bounded and Unbounded Future.
 Proceedings of RV 09, LNCS 5779, 2009.](http://react.cs.uni-sb.de/publications/FK09.html)

 COPYRIGHT AND LICENSE